 There are many reasons why a small business may feel changing accountant is the right course of action, whether your business has grown and changed, or your accountant’s business has.
 The process of changing accountants is actually a relatively simple one, contrary to what your current accountant may have you believe.

 Switching accountants can be done with minimal fuss, effort and disruption to your business or limited company.

 When businesses look to change their accountants it is generally due to the growth and change of their business, or even their accountants may have grown and changed.
 If you’re thinking of changing, ask yourself these questions:

 - Are you getting value for money?
 If you don’t feel like you’re getting the level of service you’re paying for this can be a cause for concern.
 Do some investigating and see whether you could get a better deal and level of service elsewhere before making any decisions.
 Most accountants should publish their accounting packages on their websites.

 - Do they understand the needs of your business?
-It is critical that your accountant fully understands what you, as a business, need from them and your plans for future growth.
+It is critical that your accountant fully understands what you, as a business or limited company, need from them and your plans for future growth.
 A misunderstanding can result in a misalignment between you and your accountant.

 - Are your tax returns filed in good order and on time?
 As part of delivering a good service your accountants should always be ahead of the game.
 Asking you to drop everything to rush through a tax return is unacceptable – distracting you from your work and, most importantly, growing your business.

 - Has your business outgrown your accountants?
 Business growth is one of the biggest reasons to move on from your accountants.
 At the first sign that your accounts are getting too complex for your accountants to handle it’s time to look elsewhere.

 - Has your accountant outgrown you?
 In some cases it may be your accountant who has grown too big for you.
 If you’re beginning to feel like a number to a large firm of accountants then it may be time for you to move on.